brentyi/tyro/README.md

     # reproducible!
     seed: int

+    # Activation to use.
+Not specifiable via the commandline.
+    activation: Callable[[], nn.Module]

 # Note that we could also define this library using separate YAML files (similar to
 # `config_path`/`config_name` in Hydra), but staying in Python enables seamless type